Syncthing Relay Node: A Regular Client Is Enough

 - Asynchronous synchronization: Your laptop modifies files in a café and syncs to the VPS, then can be shut down.
 When you get home and turn on your desktop at night, it will automatically pull the latest version from the VPS without needing the laptop to stay online.

-This is a good question, but it’s based on a misunderstanding.
-Syncthing’s core security promise is end-to-end encryption (E2EE).
+Syncthing’s core security design is end-to-end encryption (E2EE).

 - Data is always encrypted during transmission: Data transmitted between any two Syncthing nodes is encrypted with TLS.
 Whether it’s your laptop connecting to a VPS or your laptop trying to directly connect to your phone, the channel is encrypted.